deltachat/deltachat-pages/en/help.md

 - Messages from contacts **contacted by you**
 - **Replies** to messages sent by you

 Other messages do not appear automatically, and are to be found in the main menu at **Contact requests**.
-If desired a chat can be started from there.
+You can start a new chat from the Contact Requests view.

 ## What about spam?